kanbanyte/sepb/ai/src/models/README.md

 Wrapper around the YOLO class from Ultralytics, created to narrow the functionalities and interface to fit this project.\
 Requires a YAML configuration file to initialize the model and its parameters.
 This class supports an option to save the image output and/or display it in a window.
+To find more details about the configuration YAML file, see [samples/README.md](../samples/README.md)